tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_push_introduction_intl.md

 ﻿# Push Service Overview

-Three roles are involved in implementing the service of pushing messages on iOS: client app, APNs (Apple Push Notification service), and TPNS server.
-In order to push messages to the client, these roles need to cooperate with each other in the entire process.
-An exception of any role will cause the message push to fail.
+Pushing messages on iOS involves client app, APNs (Apple Push Notification service), and TPNS server (XG Provider).
+Their collaboration in the entire process is needed to successfully push messages to the client.
+An exception of any component can lead to push message failure.

 For message pushes to iOS devices, TPNS currently only uses the APNs channel but not in-app specific channels to deliver messages.